felixkempf/pob-cake-3-7-bootstrap/README.md

 # pob-cake-3-7-bootstrap
-Proof of Bug for bootstraping plugins in phpunit with CakePHP 3.7
+Proof of "Bug" (?) for bootstraping plugins in phpunit with CakePHP 3.7